nxhack/openwrt-node-packages/README.md

 If you want to use with 18.06, see [openwrt-18.06 branch](https://github.com/nxhack/openwrt-node-packages/tree/openwrt-18.06)

+If you want to use with 19.07, see [openwrt-19.07 branch](https://github.com/nxhack/openwrt-node-packages/tree/openwrt-19.07)

 MIPS(be) will no longer be supported because 'nosnapshot' build is deprecated.